 The most obvious way to play a Ghoul is to use your claws, which give Ghouls a +2 bonus to unarmed combat damage that is helpful in the early game, when bare-handed combat struggles to keep apace of weapons.
 This play style is further supported by a good aptitude in unarmed combat.
 However, Ghouls' weapon aptitudes are reasonable, and a weapon-wielding Ghoul is perfectly viable.

-Ghouls can also make for competent casters.
+Ghouls can also make for moderately competent spellcasters.
 Their aptitudes for it are not as bad as they first appear: they are good at Ice and Earth Magic, and generally passable at most other things.
 They are, however, held back by their low intelligence: those who want to make a serious Ghoul caster will want to pick a spellcasting background and devote their stat increases to nothing but Int.
-However, their ability to eat any and all corpses makes hunger costs less of an issue (partially offsetting the low Int), while their good HP and unarmed abilities give them better resilience than most casters.
+However, their good HP and unarmed abilities give them better resilience than most casters.

 As far as gods go, Makhleb is a popular choice for Ghouls.
-Aside from the usual benefits, Ghouls enjoy Makhleb's HP-for-kills because this translates into less time they must spend resting, and thus helps limit the extent of their rotting.
-Another good option is Kikubaaqudgha: This option gives Ghouls an easy way to branch into Necromancy, and they can use his receive corpses ability not only for necromantic purposes, but also to heal and restore rot (including in normally corpseless or corpse-light branches).
-Unarmed fighters should, as usual, consider Okawaru, as his Heroism ability is even more powerful for Unarmed Combat than it is for other weapon skills.
+Aside from the usual benefits, Ghouls enjoy Makhleb's HP-for-kills because this complements their innate HP-for-kills, allowing them to restore health even faster.
+Kikubaaqudgha gives Ghouls an easy way to branch into Necromancy.
+Unarmed fighters should, as usual, consider Okawaru, as Heroism is even more powerful for Unarmed Combat than it is for other weapon skills.

-Any of the other typically strong gods, such as Nemelex, Ashenzari, Vehumet (if planning to make use of conjurations), and so on, are likewise strong for Ghouls.
-Do note, however, that Ghouls cannot berserk, and thus do not benefit nearly as much as most other species from worship of Trog.
+Any of the other typically strong gods, such as Nemelex, Ashenzari, Ru, and so on, are likewise strong for Ghouls.
+Do note, however, that Ghouls cannot go berserk or regenerate during fights, and thus do not benefit nearly as much as most other species from worshiping Trog.